Getting Started with OPEA¶

 You can interact with ChatQnA via a browser interface:

-To view the ChatQnA interface, open a browser and navigate to the UI by inserting your externally facing IP address in the following: `http://{external_public_ip}:80’.
+To view the ChatQnA interface, open a browser and navigate to the UI by inserting your public facing IP address in the following: `http://{public_ip}:80’.

 A snapshot of the interface looks as follows: